zmstone/emqx-docgen/README.md

 it is possible to auto-generate them.
 E.g. the types and descriptions of the objects and fileds.

-However, there are certain parts of the doucment that are not possible to aut-generate.
-For example the lengthy in-general description to explain how the different configuration system works.

-This repo, is created to record the full schema dump and the generated artifacts for each EMQX version starting from v5.0.20.
+This repo, is created to record the full schema dump and the generated html doc for each EMQX version starting from v5.0.20.

-Including:

-- The JSON representation of the schema.
-- The hand-crafted document contents, i.e. the parts of the document which do not make sense to be a part of [emqx.git](https://github.com/emqx/emqx.git)
-- The markdown generation scripts.